-You can also use a humidifier to place the pot on a damp tray of pebbles for constant humidity.
+I have also used a humidifier and placed the pot on a damp tray of pebbles for constant humidity with good results.

-However, in my experience money trees are more adaptable to the lower levels of humidity indoors then most tropical plants and most problems occur in Winter because of the use of indoor heating which dries out the air and turns the leaves brown and crispy, hence the importance of misting the leaves at this time of year.
+However, in my experience, money trees are more adaptable to the lower levels of humidity indoors than most tropical plants, and most problems occur in Winter because of the use of indoor heating, which dries out the air and turns the leaves brown and crispy, hence the importance of misting the leaves at this time of year.

-In particularly arid climates such as Southern California, the money trees can suffer and it is better to use a humidifier for constant higher humidity.
+In particularly arid climates, such as where I used to live in Southern California, the money trees can suffer.
+It is better to use a humidifier for constant higher humidity.

 How Often to Repot Money Trees